GoogleChrome/web.dev/src/site/content/en/fast/codelab-optimize-third-party-javascript/index.md

 ### Step 2: Use Intersection Observer to lazy-load the video

 To load the video when a user scrolls to it you need to know when that happens.
-That’s where the Intersection Observer API steps in.
+That's where the Intersection Observer API steps in.
 The Intersection Observer API lets you register a callback function that's executed whenever an element you want to track enters or exits the viewport.

 To get started, create a new file and name it `lazy-load.js`: